MevSecurity/MevSecurity.github.io/content/posts/MevSec - Introduction/index.md

 MevSec is a community focused on web3 security.
 To ensure the people has the require knowledge and permits to have a healthy community, we decided to create a CTF (Capture the Flag).
 The goal is to flag the challenges on the [ctf.mevsec.com](https://ctf.mevsec.com) to have at least 300 points.
 Once you get the <u>300</u> score points, you can join the community 😎

-Today, we will solve the first challenge together to show you how it works.
+Today, we will solve the first challenge together to show you how it works 🎉

 The challenge statement is as follows: